dancfc84/Project_1/readme.md

 ```

 - Before the game starts, I need to create two shapes, the first shape for the main grid and the other for the next shape.
-I used a setTimeout to move the Tetrimino one row at a time, the speed of the intervals between movements vary depending on the level you are on
+  I used a setTimeout to move the Tetrimino down one row at a time, the speed of the intervals between movements vary depending on the level you are on

-- The Tetrimino is added to the grid by assigning the specific class of the shape to the appropriate cells in relation to its current location, for example, ‘jshape’
+- The Tetrimino is added to the grid by assigning the specific class of the current shape to the appropriate cells in relation to its current location.

-- Everytime the setTimeout method completes a cycle the shape is removed from the grid (class removed from those cells) and re-added one row below (class added to the new cells)
+- The shape is removed from the grid (class removed from those cells) and re-added one row below (class added to the new cells)

-- If arrowleft, arrowright or arrowdown are pressed the Tetrimino will move in the direction pressed on the keyboard, using the same method as stated above.
+- If arrowleft, arrowright or arrowdown are pressed the Tetrimino will move in the direction pressed on the keyboard

-- If arrowUp is pressed one will be added to the current rotation of the shape and the next entry in the shapes array will be used to add the class to the cells
+- If arrowUp is pressed one will be added to the current rotation of the shape and the next entry in the shapes array will be used to add the class back to the cells

-- Everytime a shape is removed, there are checks to see whether the future position of the Tetrimino is allowed.
+- Everytime a shape is removed or rotated, there are checks to see whether the future position of the Tetrimino is allowed.
 If the future move cannot be made, the current cells are marked as full and a new shape is created.
 If the shape can‘t move right or left or be rotated but can be moved down it continues its descent down the grid.

-### Challenge 1 - Removing Shapes and Re-adding them if move is possible
+### Challenge 1 - Removing Shapes and Re-adding them, checking whether the future move is possible

  ```
 const removeShapeGrid = (currShape, currLoc, currRot, futLoc, futRot) => {